sadanand-singh/Blog/posts/myarchsetup.rst

 Network Setup
 ----------------

-At first we will need to figure out the ethernet controller on which cable is connected.
+At first we will need to figure out the Ethernet controller on which cable is connected.

 .. code:: bash